 Apple Podcasts content guidelines

-Podcasting is an extraordinary medium that allows people to share information, perspectives, stories, and ideas with listeners around the world.
-With Apple Podcasts our guiding principle is simple: we want to provide a delightful, trusted experience for listeners, and rewarding opportunities for creators to distribute and monetize their shows.
+Podcasting is an extraordinary medium that allows people to share information, perspectives, stories, and ideas with audiences around the world.
+With Apple Podcasts our guiding principle is simple: we want to provide a delightful, trusted experience for audiences, and rewarding opportunities for creators to distribute and monetize their shows.

 In the event Apple reasonably believes that, based on human and/or systematic review, a creator’s content does not meet these guidelines, Apple may take action to label or remove the content from Apple Podcasts, suspend the sale of subscriptions, and/or suspend or terminate your account.
 We value the work creators offer on Apple Podcasts and will work to help resolve any issues that may arise.